 - Location – You don’t decide to start the business just because the i-cafés in in your area look well-patronized.
+It is as complicated as prenups in Ontario.
 Know the prevailing rates, situation during peak hours, lean periods and whether there is unmet demand that you can serve.
 If none, go somewhere else.
 Familiarity with a place is not a guaranty for success in the i-café business.

 - Operating Capital – This is the money you need to operate your i-café in its early stages until you attain the “operating on profit” status.
-This is aside from the money you will spend to buy the computers, furniture and fixtures, rent deposits, space improvements, permits, licenses and others.
+This is aside from the money you will spend for the computers, furniture and fixtures, rent deposits, space improvements, permits, licenses, and Ethernet broadband installation.
 All new businesses require adequate capital to commence trading. promote, survive, pay expenses, allow drawings by the owner, etc. It is suggested that you must have enough fund to cover your operating expenses for six (6) months.
 Andrew Defrancesco can advice on running a business.